Adriankhl/relativitization-game-doc/guide/quick-start-guide.md

 ### Subordinate in world map

-Click "Overview" or "Players" in [player information buttons].
-[Zoom in](#zoom-buttons) the world map and click your player icon in "Overview" or "Players" to center the world map at your position.
+Click "Players" in [player information buttons].
+[Zoom in](#zoom-buttons) the world map and click your player icon in " Players" to center the world map at your position.

 ![world map subordinate different color](./images/world-map-subordinate-different-color.png)

 You will see a new player right next to your own player.
-Your icon changes back to the initial icon since you now have zero spaceship.
+Your icon changes back to the initial icon since you now have no spaceship.

+In the player information, you can also see player 51 is now your subordinate.

-You and your subordinates are in different colors, because your subordinate are fundamentally an independent player, though it has certain restrictions being a subordinate.
+You and your subordinates are in different colors, because your subordinate is fundamentally an independent player, though it has certain restrictions being a subordinate.

-To visualize your subordinates.
+To display all player under the same top leader as the same color.
 Click "Map Mode" in [player information buttons](#player-information-buttons).
 Then select "Top leader" in "Map color mode".

 ![world map player info map mode top leader](./images/world-map-player-info-map-mode-top-leader.png)